qdrant/landing_page/qdrant-landing/content/articles/immutable-data-structures.md

 }
 ```

-Vector Search engines, like Qdrant, have to deal with a large variety of data structures.
+[Vector databases](https://qdrant.tech/), like Qdrant, have to deal with a large variety of data structures.
 If we could make them immutable, it would significantly improve performance and optimize memory usage.

-## What exactly can immutability improve?
+## How Does Immutability Help?

 A large part of the immutable advantage comes from the fact that we know the exact data we need to put into the structure even before we start building it.
 The simplest example is a sorted array: we would know exactly how many elements we have to put into the array so we can allocate the exact amount of memory once.

 More complex data structures might require additional statistics to be collected before the structure is built.
-A qdrant-related example of this is [Scalar Quantization](/articles/scalar-quantization/#conversion-to-integers): in order to select proper quantization levels, we have to know the distribution of the data.
+A Qdrant-related example of this is [Scalar Quantization](/articles/scalar-quantization/#conversion-to-integers): in order to select proper quantization levels, we have to know the distribution of the data.

 {{< figure src="/articles_data/immutable-data-structures/quantization-quantile.png" alt="Scalar Quantization Quantile" caption="Scalar Quantization Quantile" width="70%" >}}